Spring 2025 cycle is open click here

 The Fund does not support indirect costs (F&A or G&A), or publication subventions and generally will not support visiting scholars.
 Neither undergraduates nor graduate students are eligible to apply for grants.

-Selected grants awarded from spring 2024 cycle:
+Selected grants awarded from fall 2024 cycle

 Medical History

-• No awards
+• No proposals

 Medical Ethics and Humanities